 A tree survey was completed for the project site by HortScience/Bartlett Consulting and reviewed by the City arborist.
 The tree survey identified, measured, mapped, and rated the trees for preservation, which took into consideration the trees' age, health, structural condition, and proximity to the proposed structures and site development.
 The project site has a total of 158 existing trees, including 62 Heritage trees and 96 non-Heritage trees.

-The applicant is proposing to remove 55 Heritage trees and 85 non-Heritage trees due to poor health and conflict with the proposed buildings and utilities.
-As part of the project, the applicant will be planting 293 new trees.
+The applicant is proposing to remove 55 Heritage trees and 85 non-Heritage trees due to poor health and conflict with the proposed buildings and utilities and plant 293 new trees throughout the site.
 The proposed tree removal is necessary for the build-out of the project to achieve the proposed density and achieve the site planning design requirements of the Rowhouse Guidelines.
 These organizing principles include maximizing the number of units facing the public street, centralized common open space, and a connected internal circulation network.
 The existing trees are located in the proposed project's building footprints, circulation, and guest parking spaces.